To download a copy of the School Prospectus for Year 7 admissions 2018, please scroll to the bottom of the page.

 - A Baptismal Certificate in the Catholic Faith (criteria 1-5 inclusive).

 The school is committed to taking its fair share of vulnerable children who are hard to place, in accordance with locally agreed protocols.
-Accordingly, outside the normal round of admissions, the governing body are empowered to give absolute priority to a child where admission is requested under any local protocol which carries the agreement of both the governing body and the Diocese of Westminster for the current admission year.
+Accordingly, outside the normal round of admissions, the governing body is empowered to give absolute priority to a child where admission is requested under any local protocol which carries the agreement of both the governing body and the Diocese of Westminster for the current admission year.
 The governing body has this power even when admitting such a child would exceed the normal admission number.

 Where the number of applications exceeds the intended number of admissions, places will be awarded using the criteria set out below, which will be applied in strict priority order: